 The auto-install DVD-ROM makes it easy for you to install the drivers and software.
 The support software DVD-ROM disc loads automatically under Windows 7/8.1/10.
 When you insert the DVD-ROM disc in the DVD-ROM drive, the auto-run feature will automatically bring up the installation screen.
-The screen has one button on it: Setup.
+The screen has four buttons on it: Setup, Utilities, Browse CD and Exit.